Prompt-aligned Gradient for Prompt Tuning: Additional Implementation Details

 \section{Additional Implementation Details}

+For \texttt{ProGrad} implementation, we first initialize the learnable context vector $\bm{v}$ with the word embeddings of the zero-shot hand-crafted prompt.
+Concretely, if the context length $M$ is 16 and the hand-crafted prompt is ``\texttt{a photo of a}'', which only has 4 tokens, we initialize the former 12 context vectors with zeros and the last 4 context vectors with the word embedding of ``\texttt{a photo of a}''.
 We follow the training settings of CoOp~\cite{COOP}: All prompt-based models are trained by SGD with an initial learning rate of 0.002 which is decayed by the cosine annealing rule.
 During the first epoch, we use the warm-up trick by fixing the learning rate to $1\times 10^{-5}$ to alleviate the gradient explosion.
 The training epoch is set to 50 for all shots of experiments of ImageNet dataset.
 For the rest 10 datasets, the training epoch is set to 50 for 1 shot, 100 for 2/4 shots and 200 for 8/16 shots.
 We train all prompt-based model with batch size of 32 expect for CoCoOp.
 As described in \cite{cocoop}, CoCoOp consumes a significant amount of GPU memory if the batch size is set larger than one.
 We set the batch size to 1, following their original setting.
 Our experiments are conducted on one 2080Ti GPU for all datasets except ImageNet where we train the models on one A100 GPU.